RULER Approach

 Evidence of effectiveness

-Results from several randomized control trials and quasi-experimental evaluations supports the effectiveness of the RULER Approach for diverse preschool and elementary school students at decreasing problem behaviors, improving social behaviors, and increasing positive academic behaviors and performance.
+Results from several randomized controlled trials (RCT) and quasi-experimental (QE) evaluations supports the effectiveness of the RULER Approach for diverse preschool and elementary school students at decreasing problem behaviors, improving social behaviors, and increasing positive academic behaviors and performance.

-Results from a quasi-experimental evaluation conducted in the 2017-2018 school year supported the effectiveness RULER for preschool students.
-This evaluation included 1,051 pre-kindergarten students in 95 classrooms in the Northeast US (53% Latinx, 22 % white, 17% Black; median family income at the poverty line).
-Students in classrooms who participated in the program had greater growth in pre-literacy scores skills compared to students in the control group (9 months after baseline, analyses controlled for outcome pretest and a host of relevant demographic covariates).
+Results from a QE conducted in the 2017-2018 school year supported the effectiveness RULER for preschool students.
+This evaluation included 1,051 pre-kindergarten students in 95 classrooms in the Northeast U.S. (53% Latinx, 22% white, 17% Black/African American; median family income at the poverty line).
+Students in classrooms who participated in the program had greater growth in pre-literacy scores skills compared to students in the control group (nine months after baseline, analyses controlled for outcome pretest and a host of relevant demographic covariates).

-Results from a quasi-experimental evaluation published in 2012 support the effectiveness of RULER for elementary school students.
-The evaluation included 273 students in grades 5 and 6 enrolled in 62 private, urban elementary schools in the Northeast US (white = 59%, Latinx = 22%, Asian American = 10%; 7% eligible for FRPL).
-This evaluation found that students in classrooms who participated in the program had higher teacher-reported adaptability (i.e., social skills, leadership, study skills) and fewer teacher-reported school-based problem behaviors (e.g., attention and learning problems; outcomes reported 7 months after baseline while taking into account outcome pretest).
+Results from a QE published in 2012 support the effectiveness of RULER for elementary school students.
+The evaluation included 273 students in grades 5 and 6 enrolled in 62 private, urban elementary schools in the Northeast U.S. (59% white, 22% Latinx, 10% Asian/Asian American; 7% eligible for free or reduced-price lunch (FRPL)).
+This evaluation found that students in classrooms who participated in the program had higher teacher-reported adaptability (i.e., social skills, leadership, study skills) and fewer teacher-reported school-based problem behaviors (e.g., attention and learning problems; outcomes reported seven months after baseline while taking into account outcome pretest).
 Additionally, students who participated in the program earned higher end-of-year English Language Arts (ELA) and ratings of social conduct compared to students in the comparison group.

-Results from the first year of a randomized controlled trial (RCT) published in 2013 support the effectiveness of RULER for elementary school classrooms.
-This evaluation included 3,824 students in grades 5 and 6 enrolled in 62 private, urban elementary schools in the Northeast US.
-This evaluation found that grade 5 and 6 classrooms that participated in the program demonstrated greater observer-reported emotional support, which tapped into positive climate and regard for student perspectives, compared to control classrooms (outcomes were reported 1 year after baseline while controlling for outcome pretest).
+Results from the first year of a RCT published in 2013 support the effectiveness of RULER for elementary school classrooms.
+This evaluation included 3,824 students in grades 5 and 6 enrolled in 62 private, urban elementary schools in the Northeast U.S. This evaluation found that grade 5 and 6 classrooms that participated in the program demonstrated greater observer-reported emotional support, which tapped into positive climate and regard for student perspectives, compared to control classrooms (outcomes were reported one year after baseline while controlling for outcome pretest).
 Additionally, teachers participating in the program self-reported more positive interactions with students and including greater student-student interaction opportunities in their teaching compared to control teachers.

 /